webinstall/webi-installers/vim-syntastic/README.md

 " or remove it otherwise
 packloadall

-" turn on the systax checker
+" turn on the syntax checker
 syntax on

 " don't check syntax immediately on open or on quit